Machine-Learning-Dynamical-Systems/kooplearn/docs/examples/ala2_nys_tutorial.md

 In this tutorial we will do a simple spectral analysis of a molecular dynamics simulation of the alanine dipeptide.
 This small molecule is often used as a test bench for algorithms working on MD since it provides interesting, slow dynamics while being small and easy to work with.

-We will start by training a Nystroem reduced rank regression model with the `kooplearn.models.NystroemKernel` class and a Gaussian kernel, and from there move to the spectral analysis of eigenvalues and eigenfunctions of the estimated Koopman operator.
+We will start by training a Nystroem reduced rank regression model with the `kooplearn.kernel.NystroemKernelRidge` class and a Gaussian kernel, and from there move to the spectral analysis of eigenvalues and eigenfunctions of the estimated Koopman operator.

 Using the Nystroem approximation allows us to run a full analysis of MD data in a few seconds, without needing to subsample the trajectories too much (we will be training models on 25k and 50k points in a matter of seconds).